me-pic/MRI_pain_effort/mri_pain_effort/dataset/README.md

 python mri_pain_effort/analysis/first_level_analysis.py --help
 ```

 This will show you the different arguments that need to be specified when calling the script.
 The positional arguments are the ones that are required, and the optional arguments are optional.
-The `--subject` argument can be specified if you want to run the first levle glm on a specific subject, otherwise the script will run the first level analysis on all subjects found in `path_data`.
+The `--subject` argument can be specified if you want to run the first level glm on a specific subject, otherwise the script will run the first level analysis on all subjects found in `path_data`.
 The `--events` argument can be used if you want to use different files from the `*_events.tsv` files to define the onset and duration of your trials.

 To run the analysis, you can call the script in your terminal (don't forget to replace the exact argument values by your own paths):